No Bake Chocolate Biscuit Cake (Small Batch)

 - Add sugar and cocoa powder to a medium saucepan and mix.
 Add water gradually and stir to combine.
 Place the saucepan over medium heat and add butter.
-Let it boil for 7-8 minutes, and stir continuously.
+Let it boil for 4-5 minutes, and stir continuously.
 Add vanilla after removing from heat.
-Let it cook for 10-15 minutes.
+Let it cool for 10 minutes.

-- Once it has slightly cooked, pour the chocolate syrup over the nuts and biscuits in the bowl.
-Mix well.
+- Once it has cooled, pour the chocolate syrup over the nuts and biscuits in the bowl.
+Mix well using a rubber spatula.

-- Transfer this mixture into the prepared spring-form pan and using an offset spatula or back of a spoon , press the top til it is even.
+- Transfer this mixture into the prepared spring-form pan and using an offset spatula or back of a spoon , press the top till it is even.

 FOR THE CHOCOLATE GANACHE